mohamedelsisy/e3melbusiness-task/README.md

 cd e3melbusiness-task
 ```

-Reman .evn.example to .env or use this command
+Remane .evn.example to .env or use this command
 ```bash
 cp .env.example .env